 If you’re not using a specific brand for your substrate, then these are always my top recommendations.
 A lot of people within the reptile community love these substrates and all are safe for most reptiles.

 The good thing about most these substrates is that you can get them anywhere whether that’s at your local home improvement store, dollar store, or retail store.
-I’ve tried a couple of the substrates on the list, but if I had to pick an all-time favorite, then I would definitely have to say that this brand here by Zoo Med that I’ve been buying from Amazon is my favorite type of substrate to use.
+I’ve tried a couple of the substrates on the list, but if I had to pick an all-time favorite, then I would definitely have to say it’s the Zoo Med Coconut Fiber substrate.

 I didn’t add it in the list because it is brand specific and can’t necessarily be picked up at any of the locations listed above aside from Walmart ( maybe ), but it is by far the best substrate my leopard gecko has ever been in.